Wait a minute. What if you’re NOT an expert?

-Many of us are talented in various ways, and very good at doing some things, but we’re not experts.
+Many of us are talented in various ways, and very good at doing some things, but we’re not experts at them.

 We toss around the word “expert” a little too easily.
 I call other people “experts” and I’ve been called an expert, but I don’t call myself one.

 I don’t think there are nearly as many true experts as people who claim to be, or who are labeled as such.

 Yet so-called personal branding “experts” often tell us that in order to truly brand ourselves, we’ve got to brand ourselves as experts at something.

 I Googled the phrase “brand yourself as an expert” — in quotes so I’d only get results on that specific phrase — and came up with nearly 2 million results.
 That’s a lot of people potentially handing out misguided advice.

 People have many misconceptions about personal branding.
 It’s not about calling yourself an expert when you really are not.
 And it’s NOT these things:

 - A fancy word for narcissism